 - Data collection was conducted between January and September, 2018

 Respondents to the surveys included more than 15,000 Veterans and more than 4,600 civilians, a comparison group.
 300 Veteran participants also completed the neurocognitive assessments.

+This study is closed to enrollment and is not accepting volunteers.
 Are you interested in participating in a VA study?
 Learn more about other VA research studies that may be seeking participants.

 The study survey asked questions about:

 - Military service and demographics